Low Level Laser Therapy (LLLT)

 - Cancerous or precancerous tumours

-- Abnormal photosenstivity (few animals are abnormally photosensitive to certain wavebands)
+- Abnormal photosensitivity (few animals are abnormally photosensitive to certain wavebands)

 The time and frequency of the treatment varies depending on the type of injury and its condition.
 This may be as short as one single 30 seconds treatment or many treatments of 1 to 2 minutes.
 Laser therapy can be used on its own or as complement to Myofunctional Therapy.
 Most pets will require several treatments although improvement and mobility may be noticeable within 24 hours after treatment.

-If you’d like to book or discover how Low Level Laser Therapy is highly effective for use in treating Musculoskeletal pain, Sprained and Strained Ligaments, Acupuncture points and more contact Melina on 0403 939 202 or Enquiries@petnurture.com.au.
+If you’d like to book or discover how Low Level Laser Therapy is highly effective for use in treating Musculoskeletal pain, Osteoarthritis, Sprained and Strained Ligaments, Acupuncture points and more contact Pet Nurture on 0403 939 202 or Enquiries@petnurture.com.au.

 We are not veterinarians and do not diagnose any conditions, perform surgery or prescribe medications.
 Laser therapy is not a replacement for proper veterinary care and any injury or disease must be medically diagnosed and treated by a veterinarian.